 Back in the day, when organisations first began to pay attention to diversity and inclusion, diversity was almost seen as a headcount.
-And for a number of organisations, it was about visibility – or how many different types of people you could actually see as you walked around an organisation.
+And for a number of organisations, it was about visibility – or how many different types of people you could actually see as you walked around a company's workplace.

 The thinking behind this may have been well-intended, but it barely scratches the surface of what diversity can be.
 The scope of diversity is much wider than people who are visibly different.